 |The townhouse dining room, to refresh your memory|

 I’ve long known what light fixture I wanted for the dining room, but then I waffled.
 The dining room electrical box was, in my opinion, positioned weirdly and so at I first wanted to move it.
 After polling electricians, the unanimous answer for how hard it would be to shift over the box (given its location, the structure beneath, and then repair of our popcorn ceiling) was a unanimous, “oooooo, uggggghhhhh, pretty difficult”.
 I started looking at lighting options that could keep the box where it was but move the light fixture over, but none had the mid-century look I craved.
 Undeterred, I started moving the dining table around nightly, to find the ideal position for the new box I was determined to have, and ended up right where the builders had put it.
-Elsewhere it blocks the stools at the kitchen counter, impedes convenient access to the patio doors, prevents flow from the living room to kitchen, or results in a crummy view.
-We actually have plans to widen the kitchen when it gets its phase two remodel, so I realized that even if we are going to move the light permanently, it makes sense to wait until our plans are firmed up.
+Well, okay then.
+Works for me!

 And the dining room now: